adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Creating a module

-Let's build a shopping basket module together, which we'll simplify for brevity.
+Let's build a *basket* module which we'll simplify for brevity.
 Each product contains a title and a remove button.
-The HTML might be as follows:
+The HTML might be:

 	<div class="basket">
 	  <h2 class="basket-title">Your Basket</h2>